kronbichler/ceed_benchmarks_dealii/README.md

 fly*, the Jacobians of the geometry are evaluated from the vertex positions (or rather, a combination of the vertex positions in terms of the factors in the reference coordinates, to simplify the evaluation of the Jacobian on the fly) of the cells in a trilinear way.
-This variant is slower ethan *merged coefficient tensor* for small sizes when the latter fits into the 70 MB of L3 cache, but it is faster for larger sizes because it significantly reduces the memory transfer.
-Indeed, the linear geometry case is compute bound.
+This variant is slower than *merged coefficient tensor* for small sizes when the latter fits into the 70 MB of L3 cache, but it is faster for larger sizes because it significantly reduces the memory transfer.
+To be more specific, the linear geometry case is compute bound (i.e., bound by the instruction throughput without significant phases where the execution waits for data from memory to arrive).
 In case a curved representation of elements is desired, the linear geometry approximation is of course inadequate and another strategy must be used.
 One option to compute the Jacobian on the fly is represented by *q-geometry on the fly* that evaluates the Jacobian from the precomputed location of quadrature points in real space using a collocation derivative.
 This variant uses only half the memory transfer of *merged coefficient tensor*, but it is compute bound rather than memory bound on this particular system.
 Thus, the resuling performance is slower than *merged coefficient tensor*, but still faster than *plain Jacobian*.
 We refer to [Kronbichler and Kormann, 2017] for details on the variants.

 ![alt text](https://github.com/kronbichler/ceed_benchmarks_dealii/blob/master/bp3/gnuplot/matvec_coefficients.png)

-On the Broadwell system, we can also enable hyperthreading and use 56 MPI ranks rather than 28.
+On the Broadwell system, we can enable hyperthreading and use 56 MPI ranks rather than 28.
 Since our implementation is bound by the instruction throughput with phases of vector access (gather/scatter) and computations (sum factorization, geometry evaluation) interleaved, 2-way simultaneous multithreading (hyperthreading in Intel language) can be used to improve instruction flow.
-Indeed, we record around 10-15% higher throughput with this
+We record around 10-15% higher throughput with this
 variant:
 ![alt text](https://github.com/kronbichler/ceed_benchmarks_dealii/blob/master/bp3/gnuplot/matvec_coefficients_ht.png)

 Finally, we show the analysis of the four ways to represent the geometry also for a higher polynomial degree of eight.
-The methods behave similarly as for `p=5`.
+The performance is very similar to the case `p=5`.
 ![alt text](https://github.com/kronbichler/ceed_benchmarks_dealii/blob/master/bp3/gnuplot/matvec_coefficients_p8.png)

 ### Literature